Pinterest Hidden Image

 Forget it!

 No one, baby or adult, appreciates having an unknown object shoved into their mouth when upset.
-YOu can be sure that your baby will refuse the pacifier in such a situation!
+You can be sure your baby will refuse the pacifier in such a situation!

-Let your baby get used to the pacifier when he/she is a little bit tired or showing signs of wanting to suckle or even just as a fun interaction with you!
-But not when he or she is starving or too tired!
+Let your baby get used to the pacifier when they are a little tired, showing signs of wanting to suckle, or even just as a fun interaction and play with you!
+But not when they are starving or too tired!

 Some parents notice that their baby immediately starts to suck on the pacifier if they put it in his mouth and then tap it lightly with a fingernail.